Kyle Higashioka Player Props: Yankees vs. Cubs

 Kyle Higashioka At The Plate

-- Higashioka is batting .229 with eight doubles, four home runs and eight walks.
+- Higashioka is hitting .224 with eight doubles, four home runs and eight walks.

-- In 55.8% of his 43 games this season, Higashioka has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.